LEARNAcademy/syllabus/js_beginning/04js_arrays.md

 console.log(letters.concat(letters2))
 ["m", "o", "n", "d", "a", "y"]
 ```
-Notice that we get the ouput that we want but because .concat() is an accessor method, we need a way to use our combined array later in our program.
+Notice that we get the output that we want but because **.concat()** is an accessor method, we need a way to use our combined array later in our program.
 We do this by setting it to a variable.

 ```JavaScript
 var letters = ["m", "o", "n"]